 Battery size: 35.5kWh

-Manufactured by Japanese car manufacturer Honda, this compact electric car was first made available in 2020.
-If you’re looking for a retro look similar to the first-generation Honda but with modern technology, then you’ll find the Honda E fun to drive.
+Manufactured by Japanese car manufacturer Honda, this compact electric car was first made available in 2020, being one of the first small electric cars in Ireland.
+If you’re looking for a retro look like the first-generation Honda but with modern technology, then you’ll find the Honda E fun to drive.

 The car can go from 0 to 100km/h in 8.3 seconds with ‘sport mode’ on offer to sharpen acceleration.
 Meanwhile, ‘single pedal control’ can bring the vehicle to a full stop without having to use the brake pedal by engaging the regenerative braking system.